tofumatt/strongly-typed/_posts/2014-04-03-the-need-to-lead.md

 ## The Correct Answer was "Yes"

-There was a lot of discussion inside the Mozilla community regarding the community sentiment and press articles--many of whom equated Eich with Mozilla, leaving many Mozillians feeling like they were being attacked for a belief they didn't hold because it was held by their CEO.
+There was a lot of discussion inside the Mozilla community regarding public sentiment and press articles--many of which equated Eich with Mozilla.
+This left many Mozillians feeling like they were being attacked for a belief they didn't hold, simply because it was held by their CEO.
 Speaking for myself, it was frustrating being painted with the same brush as Eich--I'm a bisexual guy who works at a company that promotes total freedom on the Internet (and thus in some ways the world).
-Being labelled as someone who works for an anti-LGBT company stung a bit.
+Being labelled as someone who works for an anti-LGBT company stung.

 In the CNET interview, when asked what his current views on gay marriage are, Eich dodged the question.
 When asked if he could do it all over again, knowing